 - A new Long-Term Special Regime unit capable of housing 44 inmates was constructed in the Budapest Strict and Medium Regime Prison. - The Martonvásár facility of the Middle-Transdanubium National Prison has been renovated, thereby increasing its capacity by 126 places.
 A new facility of the Szombathely National Prison with 396 new places was opened along with 280 new PPP places. - Besides, new units providing housing for 32 and 37 detainees have been established in the Vác Strict and Medium Regime Prison and the Márianosztra Strict and Medium Regime Prison, respectively. - The Government note that in the meantime, the capacity of the Budapest Remand Prison has decreased by 16 places due to the ongoing establishment of a new classroom for prisoners.

-Consequently, the number of available places in the Hungarian prison facilities increased by 899 between 1 January 2015 and 5 November 2015.
+Consequently, the number of available places in the Hungarian prison facilities increased by 915 in 2015.